-Votes will be counted by the inspector of elections appointed for the meeting, who will separately count "For," "Withhold" and "Against" votes, abstentions and broker non-votes.
-Abstentions and broker non-votes will not be counted as votes with respect to any matter, but may have the effect of a vote against certain matters to come before the meeting, as described elsewhere in this Proxy.
+Votes will be counted by the inspector of elections appointed for the meeting, who will separately count 'For," "Withhold" and "Against" votes, abstentions and broker non-votes.
+Abstentions and broker non-votes will not be counted as votes with respect to any matter.